Geordie Brown

-Geordie Brown on stage with Foreigner at the Colosseum at Caesar's Windsor.
-July 4, 2025.

 Geordie Brown (born May 14, 1991) is a Canadian actor and singer best known for originating the lead role in Jukebox Hero: The Musical, presented at Toronto's Ed Mirvish Theatre, and for serving as guest vocalist with Foreigner on the band's 2025 Canadian arena tour.

 Career

 Film & Television

 Brown began his professional career in film and television, garnering credits such as Stephen King's Bag of Bones (A&E), and a supporting role alongside Kelly Preston in the film adaptation of Jodi Picoult's The Tenth Circle (Lifetime).

 Theatre

 Brown's theatre career includes regional credits at Neptune Theatre (Halifax) and The Guild (Charlottetown).

 As director, Brown's theatrical credits include Stan Rogers: A Matter of Heart, Singalong Jubilee: A Musical Tribute, Pleasureville by Ellen Denny, and Tapestry: A Tribute to Carole King.

 Brown co-created Could I Have This Dance?, a musical featuring the hits of Anne Murray, and directed a special concert performance of the show in celebration of the Anne Murray Centre's 30th Anniversary in 2019.
 Prior to the performance, a partnership with SquarePeg Venture Capital was announced when BroadwayWorld quoted Managing Director Doug Ross saying "We are proud to be supporting this great Atlantic Canada production that is destined for the West End."